This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 There’s no denying that Europe’s most famed and visited spots became so for good reason.
 Venice, Paris, Barcelona and London all laud over some of the continent’s best attractions, cuisine and culture.
 Sadly, this can often lead us to overlook some of the more underrated cities in Europe.
 Instead, we return to old favourites or plump for a crowd-stamped pleaser.

 Luckily, the days when reaching lesser-visited cities in Europe was a chore are (mostly) long gone.
 High-speed rail connections, FlixBus, and regional airports have brought us closer to many smaller cities and underrated destinations.
-Each of these spots shares its own stories, personalities – and perhaps even some secrets still.
+Each of these spots shares its own story, personality – and perhaps even some secrets still.

-Whether you’re seeking a sustainable city break, a history-steeped weekend, or a cultural deep-dive, these are 14 of the most underrated European cities.
+Whether you’re seeking a sustainable city break, a history-steeped weekend, or a cultural deep-dive, these are some of the most underrated European cities.

 Let’s face it; if you’re an Italian city, it’s hard to become the cream of the crop.
 Venice, Rome, Florence, Milan and Naples all lure travellers in, and that’s before you consider the provincial capitals and Italy’s hidden gems.